Three Sequence Models. All Failed.

 The Logic:

 - sequence model: Fast, efficient.
-Should capture short-term patterns.
+Expected to capture short-term patterns.

 - sequence model: Good at long-term dependencies.
-Should remember the “Quiz” even at the “Paywall.”
+Expected to remember the “Quiz” even at the “Paywall.”

 - bidirectional sequence model: Reads the sequence forward and backward.
-Should understand the “whole context.”
+Expected to understand the “whole context.”

 The Reality: They all learned the same thing: nothing.